JONA0327/Panel_Administrativo/README.md

 The server listens on port `4000` by default.

+### Drive access tokens

+The `/config/drive-token` endpoint persists the Google Drive OAuth token in MongoDB. `GET /config/drive-token` returns `{ token, exp }` while `POST /config/drive-token` updates these values.
+The React client automatically loads any stored token on startup and saves new tokens whenever a user authenticates.
+Signing out sends an empty token so the server record is cleared.
+This lets the Drive connection survive browser restarts without requiring the user to log in again.

 ### Serving product images

 Images uploaded to Google Drive can be retrieved through the new endpoint: